turbulenz/turbulenz_engine/README.rst

     </html>

 After defining a <canvas> element of 640x480 pixels, this code will create the TurbulenzEngine and request the GraphicDevice module.
-Using the an update function called at a frequency of 60fps, the GraphicsDevice will clear the screen yellow.
+Using an update function called at a frequency of 60fps, the GraphicsDevice will clear the screen yellow.
 To run the example, open the HTML file in your browser.
 You should see a yellow rectangle.